Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Introduction

-\bheading{Roadmap.} \secref{sec:background} introduces background and related work on chained BFT protocols. \secref{sec:model} provides the system model and metrics. \secref{sec:MDPmodel} presents MDP model of chained BFT protocols.
-The theoretical results of MDP model and experimental results are provided in \secref{sec:MDP-eval} and \secref{sec:experiments}, respectively.
+\bheading{Roadmap.} \secref{sec:background} introduces background and related work on chained BFT protocols. \secref{sec:model} provides the system model and metrics. \secref{sec:MDPmodel} presents an MDP model of chained BFT protocols.
+The theoretical results of the MDP model and experimental results are provided in \secref{sec:MDP-eval} and \secref{sec:experiments}, respectively.
+The extension of Streamlet is given in \secref{sec:beyond}.
 We introduce extensions of the framework in \secref{sec:discussion} and conclude the paper in \secref{sec:conclusion}.